takeshape/penny/README.md

 3. Configure your Shopify checkout experience.

 This project uses Shopify's checkout experience.
 That means when a customer is ready to purchase, they are redirected to a checkout flow that Shopify generates.
-The only downside is, shopify's checkout flow will send users to your shopify store, not your headless store, when they're done.
-To force Shopify's checkout experience to redirect to your headless storefront, you must use [their Liquid templating language](https://shopify.github.io/liquid/).
+The only downside is, Shopify's checkout flow will send users to your Shopify store, not your Penny store, when they're done.
+To force Shopify's checkout experience to redirect to your Penny storefront, you must use [their Liquid templating language](https://shopify.github.io/liquid/).
 These instructions show you how: